marcmartin-prog/ARC/content/opportunities/afghanistan-refugees.md

   receive clearance from the army to be given a two hour slot to sew.
 Because of demand, there is only about one turn available per month.
 Men and boys have little to nothing to do.
-opportunities1: There is activity centers for the women and children.
+opportunities1: There are activity centers for the women and children.
 The children can do some activities and schooling, and the women have a quiet place where they can go to visit.
 They are asking many questions about living and relating in America.
 They have notebooks to write things down and want to